KSH5856/Cloning_Web_Pages/README.md

 The repository is organized into folders, with each folder containing:

-- The web page clone.
+- The web page clone code is present in index.html file along with its css file (styles.css).
-- A brief description in a `README.md` file inside each folder.
-- A screenshot of the cloned web page for reference.
+- Various assets are present in different folders of the project.

+  ## Note

+  - Icons and images may vary from actual web page.